UNH-CORE/unh-core.github.io/facilities/tow-tank.md

 Data collection from motion control devices is also possible through the main motion controller, and from up to 8 serial devices simultaneously.

-There is enough AC power on board the carriage to run a high frame rate particle image velocimetry (HFR-PIV) system.
+There is enough AC power available on board the carriage to operate a high frame rate particle image velocimetry (HFR-PIV) system.
 An additional servo drive on the carriage is used to provide precise control of turbine RPM when operating the [turbine test bed](turbine-test-bed.html).
 There is also a 2-axis stepper drive, mainly used to control the y- and z-location of a Nortek Vectrino acoustic Doppler velocimeter (ADV).